Lexxie9952/fcw.org-server/freeciv/freeciv/data/mp2-caravel/README.txt

 <a href="https://freeciv.fandom.com/wiki/Defense_bonus_chart.mp2" target="_blank">Terrain+Base Defense Bonus Quick-Reference</a>
 <a href="https://freeciv.fandom.com/wiki/Hotkeys.mp" target="_blank">Hotkeys and Mouse Control</a>

-The Avant-garde ruleset is a modernized ruleset to take advantage of cutting-edge advancements in Freeciv Server development.
+The Caravel ruleset is a modernized ruleset to take advantage of cutting-edge advancements in Freeciv Server development.
-Compared to Multiplayer-Evolution (MP2), the differences are that it is less restrained to keep the same "DNA" as the other MP-branch rulesets, and allows itself to import features, improvements, and novel ideas from all other versions of Freeciv, later versions of the commercial series, as well as original ideas from players.

 This ruleset began using MP2 as its base and added to it.
 Enjoy!

 -----------------------------
-Changes from MP2:
+Changelogs for MP2:
 -----------------------------
 <a href="https://freeciv.fandom.com/wiki/Multiplayer_II_Summary#Avant-Garde_MP2" target="_blank">Hotkeys and Mouse Control</a>